 - Days 2-5: 717 kcal, 47% carb, 9% protein and 44% fat

-There were some side-effects reported, namely fatigue, weakness and headache, but overall, the fasting mimicking diet was found to be safe and effective, but it’s important to note that 25% of the fasters (82% female) dropped out.
-It’s thought that the drop out was related to the difficulty in following a fasting mimicking diet for 5 consecutive days (Wei, 2017).
+There were some side-effects reported, namely fatigue, weakness and headache, but overall, the fast mimicking diet was found to be safe and effective, but it’s important to note that 25% of the fasters (82% female) dropped out.
+It’s thought that the drop out was related to the difficulty in following a fasting mimicking diet for five consecutive days (Wei, 2017).

 If you are relatively healthy but have some at-risk issues, like excess body weight, high cholesterol etc. you could talk to your doctor about trying a fasting mimicking diet (see below for the types of diets).

 When you are in this position, you have several options in using diet to help you, for example, you could follow a DASH diet, a Mediterranean diet, intermittent fasting or fasting mimicking diet.
 You will find yourself drawn to one of these protocols based on your food preferences as well as your personality.
 Working with a registered dietitian can help you to safely implement the strategy that is the best fit for you.

 In my blog post called How to Starve Cancer, I provided a chart that summarized research on cancer patients who fasted before receiving chemotherapy.
 While the studies done to date, include a small number of subjects, they do show that the outcomes are mostly positive with fewer negative side effects of the chemotherapy.